 Exchange-Traded Funds (ETFs)

 Exchange-traded funds (ETFs) can be actively or passively managed.
 Actively managed ETFs attempt to outperform the index or basket of assets that the fund benchmarks.
 A passively managed fund mirrors the index that it tracks.
 ETFs trade like common stock and can be purchased and sold like stock.
 Like with common stock, the owner of the ETF is entitled to dividend payment.
-Some of the more popular ETFs are State Street’s SPY 218.57 +0.19 0.09%, Invesco PowerShares’ QQQ 117.31 +0.05 0.04%, and State Street’s DIA 186.04 -0.04 -0.02%.
+Some of the more popular ETFs are State Street’s Unfortunately, we could not get stock quote SPY this time., Invesco PowerShares’ Unfortunately, we could not get stock quote QQQ this time., and State Street’s Unfortunately, we could not get stock quote DIA this time..

 ETFs carry a small expense fee for the management of the ETF, which is typically lower than the cost of other managed investment vehicles, like mutual funds.
 The cost basis of an ETF dates back to when the investor purchased the ETF.
 Unlike with a mutual fund, capital gains taxes are applicable to the investor when he/she purchases the ETF and not when the fund sells its holdings and triggers a capital gain.
 This is a distinguishing characteristic of an ETF.
 The investor is not responsible for the capital gains dating back to the fund’s inception but only to when the investor purchased the ETF.